isomerpages/psd-corp/newsroom/speeches/_posts/2023-09-12-post-Keynote Address by Mr Chan Chun Sing at the 9th Singapore China Forum on Leadership.md

 27.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;China and Singapore continue to facilitate greater bilateral cooperation in trade and economic development, and to seek out new areas of collaboration.

-a.&nbsp;&nbsp;&nbsp;&nbsp;For instance, this year, we have also reached another important milestone with the substantive conclusion of the China-Singapore Free Trade Agreement (CSFTA) Work Programme for Subsequent Negotiations.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.&nbsp;&nbsp;&nbsp;&nbsp;For instance, this year, we have also reached another important milestone with the substantive conclusion of the China-Singapore Free Trade Agreement (CSFTA) Work Programme for Subsequent Negotiations.
 This sends a strong and positive signal of our longstanding bilateral economic collaboration and more importantly, also reflects our continued commitment to free trade and a rules-based trading system.

 ##### **Expanding from bilateral to international cooperation**
 28.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As we welcome China’s increasing connectedness to international trade and investment, there are opportunities for Singapore and China to strengthen our partnerships in this area, including private-led collaborations, by leveraging Singapore as: